G-Oelgaard/Spatial_final_assignment/README.md

 - This folder contains all data used by the r-markdown
 - The .RData files are created by the script, but can be downloaded instead, as the code needed to create them take 1.5-2.5 hours each.

+"relevant_reading" FOLDER:
+- This folder includes .pfd's of litterature relevant to this project.

 ## ------ SCRIPT USAGE ------
 The code should work without any major input from the user.
 The only exception is if the user wants to run the code chunks that last 1.5+ hours instead of loading the pre-created data.
 In that case the user needs to uncomment the relevant codechucks and comment out the following "readRDS()" code.

 ## ------ RESULTS ------
+In the age of sail ships had to navigate by the rules of nature.
+Even though the shortest and most direct routes to wealthy or important areas may seem like the most logical, ships often chose completely different and far longer routes.
+While still primarily sailing between the nations respective spheres of influence, Although the results of this assignment have been undercut by the lack of north-south currents, a clear tendency to choose efficient routes that follow currents can be observed.
+Especially the route between Indonesia and Europe, sailed primarily by the Dutch, can be noted for its high efficiency.